SouthGreenPlatform/trainings/_pages/linux/linuxGuidePractice.md

 <a name="practice-8"></a>
 ### Practice 8 : Dealing with text Files

-* Create in your home directory the directory `myVCF`and go into it.
+* Create in your home directory the directory `vcf`and go into it.
-* Create a shortcut of the file `/scratch/LINUX-TP/VCF/OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf`  with the command `ln -s source_file myfile`
+* Copy the file `/data/FORMATION/2018/user/200000-CHR9.GATKVARIANTFILTRATION.vcf`  into  /home/tranchant/LINUX-TP/Data/vcf with the command `ln -s source_file myfile`

-{% highlight bash %}
-ln -s /scratch/LINUX-TP/VCF/OgOb-all-MSU7-CHR6.GATKSELECTVARIANTS.vcf link1.vcf
-{% endhighlight %}

-* List the content of the directory `myVCF` with `ls -l`
+* List the content of the directory `vcf` with `ls -l`
 * Displays the first lines of the vcf file - `head`command
 * Displays the last lines of the vcf file - `tail`command
 * Count the lines of the vcf files - `wc -l`command